jongio/memealyzer/README.md

    1. `./run.sh {BASENAME}`
    1. Open the Tye dashboard: http://localhost:8000 and ensure that all services are running.
-      > Note that the Azure Function takes a few minutes to start, so if you get an error while loading the app, then wait a few minutes before trying again.
+      > The Azure Function takes a few minutes to start, so if you get an error while loading the app, then wait a few minutes before trying again.
    1. Open http://localhost:1080
    1. You can add memes by clicking on the "+" button
    1. You can start the memestream by clicking on the "&#8734;" button.
 This will add a new meme every 5 seconds.